xDRL64/TinyTools.js/WebMemory/readme.txt

         case_sensitivity : false

             Keep it 'false' on Window OS, because folder names cannot be differentiated between lower and upper case.
+                (In this case, we can use upper case for session names in requests, but there will be no distinction, by writing 'Session_Name' it is interpreted exactly like 'session_name' .)
             Set it 'true' on Mac and Linux if you want to use upper case to name sessions, thus 'Session_Name' is a session different than 'session_name' .

     To set connection to client app, edit file the config Object in : config/client.js